stweil/thread-pool/paper.md

 High-level multithreading APIs, such as OpenMP [@OpenMP2020], allow simple one-line automatic parallelization of C++ code, but they do not give the user precise low-level control over the details of the parallelization.
 The thread pool class presented here allows the programmer to perform and manage the parallelization at the lowest level, and thus permits more robust optimizations, which can be used to achieve considerably higher performance.

-We performed performance tests using our thread pool class on a 12-core / 24-thread high-end desktop computer and a 40-core / 80-thread [Compute Canada](https://www.computecanada.ca/) node, using GCC on Linux.
+We performed performance tests using our thread pool class on a 12-core / 24-thread high-end desktop computer and a 40-core / 80-thread [Compute Canada](https://www.computecanada.ca/) node, using GCC on Windows and Linux.
 We chose to benchmark matrix operations as they are very commonly used in many different types of scientific software, while also being among the easiest operations to parallelize.
 On both test systems, for matrix multiplication and generation of random matrices, we found a speedup factor roughly equal to the number of CPU cores plus 30%, which saturates the upper bound of the expected speedup from a hyperthreading CPU [@Casey2011].

 This library was created with simplicity and ease-of-use in mind, and is aimed at computational researchers in all fields of science, from students to experts.
 Our hope is that anyone with intermediate knowledge of C++ and algorithms will be able to use our thread pool class to incorporate high-performance multithreading into their scientific software smoothly and efficiently.